-- The Colorado Department of Education (Department) is responsible for providing highquality information to a variety of stakeholders about school and district performance.
+- The Colorado Department of Education (Department) is responsible for providing high-quality information to a variety of stakeholders about school and district performance.
 The Department evaluates the performance of all public schools, all districts, and the state using a set of common Performance Indicators (i.e., achievement, growth, and postsecondary/workforce readiness).
 The Department accredits districts and supports them in evaluating their district's and schools' performance results so that information can be used to inform improvement planning.
-The Department reviews and approves all improvement plans for schools and districts on performance watch (i.e., Priority Improvement, Turnaround, On Watch).The Department is also responsible for implementing federal education legislation, including identifying schools for support and improvement (i.e., Comprehensive, Targeted and Additional Targeted Support and Improvement), notifying the districts of identified schools and approving and monitoring the implementation of improvement plans for Comprehensive Support and Improvement schools (CS). - The Colorado State Board of Education (State Board) is responsible for entering into accreditation contracts with local school boards and directing local school boards regarding the types of plans the district's schools implement.
-The State Board directs actions when districts and schools are identified with Turnaround or Priority Improvement plans for more than five consecutive years.
-The State Board also reviews and directs the Department on the contents of the ESSA state plan. - Local school boards are responsible for accrediting their schools and ensuring that the academic programs offered by their schools meet or exceed state and local performance expectations for attainment on the state's key Performance Indicators (i.e., achievement, growth, and postsecondary/workforce readiness).
-Local school boards also are responsible for creating, adopting and implementing a Performance, Improvement, Priority Improvement, or Turnaround district plan, whichever is required by the Department, and ensuring that their schools create, adopt and implement their assigned plan type. - District leaders are responsible for overseeing that the academic programs offered by district schools meet or exceed state and local performance expectations on the state's key Performance Indicators.
-Leaders play a key role in creating, adopting, and implementing their district Performance, Improvement, Priority Improvement or Turnaround plan, whichever is required by the Department, as well as reviewing their school Performance, Improvement, Priority Improvement or Districts also play a key role in recommending school accreditation categories to the local school board.
+The Department reviews and approves all improvement plans for schools and districts on performance watch (i.e., Priority Improvement, Turnaround, On Watch).
+The Department is also responsible for implementing federal education legislation, including identifying schools for support and improvement (i.e., Comprehensive, Targeted and Additional Targeted Support and Improvement), notifying the districts of identified schools and approving and monitoring the implementation of improvement plans for Comprehensive Support and Improvement schools (CS). - The Colorado State Board of Education (state board) is responsible for entering into accreditation contracts with local school boards and directing local school boards regarding the types of plans the district's schools implement.
+The state board directs actions when districts and schools are identified with Turnaround or Priority Improvement plans for more than five consecutive years.
+The state board also reviews and directs the Department on the contents of the ESSA state plan. - Local school boards are responsible for accrediting their schools and ensuring that the academic programs offered by their schools meet or exceed state and local performance expectations for attainment on the state's key Performance Indicators (i.e., achievement, growth, and postsecondary/workforce readiness).
+Local school boards also are responsible for creating, adopting and implementing a Performance, Improvement, Priority Improvement, or Turnaround district plan, whichever is required by the Department, and ensuring that their schools create, adopt and implement their assigned plan type. - District leaders are responsible for overseeing that the academic programs offered by district schools meet or exceed state and local performance expectations on the state's key Performance Indicators (i.e., achievement, growth, and postsecondary/workforce readiness).
+Leaders play a key role in creating, adopting, implementing, and monitoring their district Performance, Improvement, Priority Improvement or Turnaround plan, whichever is required by the Department.
+Districts also play a key role in recommending school accreditation categories to the local school board.
+Related, districts are also expected to ensure school complete their assigned plans and submit them to the Department for review (if applicable) and public posting.
 Under ESSA, districts with CS schools must support them in developing, in consultation with stakeholders, improvement plans that address the reason(s) the schools were identified.